Surge Athletics: Past & Present

 John Hurley could be classified as a coaching legend, not only at Cincinnati State Technical and Community College, but in the state of Ohio.
 His coaching career spans from the high school level to the semiprofessional league.
 He has been inducted in five hall of fames including the Greater Cincinnati Basketball Hall of Fame and NJCAA Hall of Fame.
 One of Hurley’s biggest achievements was founding the first athletic department at the then named Cincinnati Technical College.

 Hurley’s career did not begin at Cincinnati State, however.
-Born and raised in Loveland, OH, Hurley played collegiate basketball at Bowling Green State University.
-After graduating with a bachelor’s degree in physical education and school administration in 1963, Hurley joined the staff of Ohio University’s men’s basketball team as an assistant coach from 1964-1970.
+Born and raised in Portsmouth, OH, Hurley played collegiate basketball at Bowling Green State University.
+After graduating with a bachelor’s degree in physical education and school administration in 1973, Hurley joined the staff of Ohio University’s men’s basketball team as an assistant coach from 1974-1975.
 From 1971-1976, Hurley served as the head boys basketball coach for Milford High School where he earned the first 103 wins of his coaching career.

 In 1977, Hurley landed at Cincinnati Technical College.
 After approaching the NCAA to join the NJCAA division and being approved, Hurley went to work putting together a winning program.
 Hurley also served as the athletic director.
 His commitment and work ethic to the success of the program was lauded by reporters and observers alike, especially when he was found mopping the floor of the gymnasium.
 Hurley amassed 554 wins in his 26 year tenure at Cincinnati State, including nine OCCAC championships.